-Rituximab-induced serum sickness (RISS) has been reported earlier in various autoimmune disorders including rheumatoid arthritis, Sjogren's syndrome, and hematological malignancies 21.
-Typically, it has been explained by the presence of the murine component in RTX and B-cell lysis by forming complexes with antibodies due to the delivery of intracellular antigens to the serum which then precipitates systematically in the synovial membranes of joints ^{22, 23}.
+Rituximab-induced serum sickness (RISS) has been reported earlier in various autoimmune disorders including rheumatoid arthritis, Sjogren's syndrome, and hematological malignancies .
+Typically, it has been explained by the presence of the murine component in RTX and B-cell lysis by forming complexes with antibodies due to the delivery of intracellular antigens to the serum which then precipitates systematically in the synovial membranes of joints .

-A 2015 literature review identified 33 reported cases associated with RTX where most of the reported cases were linked with an underlying rheumatologic condition (n = 17, 51.5%), most commonly Sjogren's syndrome (44.4%).
-The classic triad of serum sickness (fever, rash, and arthralgia) was reported in 16 (48.5%) cases.
-Time from drug exposure to symptom onset was significantly greater with the first doses of RTX compared to the second dose (mean time 10.00 vs. 4.05 d, P = 0.002), and time to resolution was significantly greater for rheumatologic vs. hematological indications (mean time 2.50 vs. 1.00 d, P = 0.035).
+A 2015 literature review identified 33 reported cases associated with RTX where most of the reported cases were related to an underlying rheumatologic condition (such as Sjogren's syndrome).
+The classic triad (fever, rash, and arthralgia) of serum sickness was reported less than half of cases.
+The mean time from exposure to symptom onset with the RTX first dose was almost double compared to the second dose.

 A recent study has described the epidemiological and clinical characteristics of 37 cases of RISS reported in France.
 Serum sickness occurred mainly 12 days after the first injection (54%).
 The most frequent manifestations were rheumatologic symptoms (92%), fever (87%), and skin lesions (78%).
 The incidence was significantly higher when RTX was used for autoimmune diseases than for hematological malignancies.
-25

 The role of RTX in severe refractory PV has been studied in the past few years.
 Some of the documented adverse effects include severe infections such as pneumonia, progressive multifocal leukoencephalopathy, anaphylaxis, Stevens-Johnson syndrome.
-19